saagarikha/MachineLearning/Comparison of Classifier Algorithms - R/README.md

   end Repeat

-The average accuracy for each dataset for different classifiers is computed and the analysis is performed and computed.
+The average accuracy for each dataset for different classifiers is computed and the analysis is performed and results are computed.